 • Learn more about the arts, music, and dance of this tiny island

-Note that the Tapati Festival tour in February 2018 includes two additional nights.
-Our group will enjoy the activities listed in the below itinerary, as well as attend cultural events, parties, and soak in a festive, fun group atmosphere!
+Note that the Tapati Festival tour in winter 2019 includes the activities listed in the below itinerary, as well as attending cultural events, parties, and soaking in a festive, fun group atmosphere!

 Day 1 -